thienmy0136/Vo-My/README.md

 Whether working on a team or independently, I am driven by the excitement of discovering new insights and the satisfaction of using data to solve complex problems and hone my skills along the way.

 Aside from being an Engineer after graduation, I also have a passion for helping others.
-While supporting my family, I stumbled upon a job as an Academic IELTS teacher at IMAP, Vietnam, one of the biggest educational institutes that teaches English to Vietnamese.
+While supporting my family, I stumbled upon a job as an Academic IELTS teacher at IMAP, one of the biggest educational institutes that teaches English to Vietnamese.
 During my time working as a teacher (which is a whole new experience for me!), I realize that data is everywhere, and without data and data visualization, I cannot effectively deliver a satisfactory teaching experience to my students and communicate effectively with parents.

 The road to the data analytics world for me is not easy, but with my willing-to-learn attitude and not being afraid to ask questions, I know the world of data has so much more to explore.